 The Philippines is more than of 7,600 islands covering a land area of 115,831 sq. mi.
 (300,000 sq. km.).
 The main island groups are Luzon, Visayas, and Mindanao.
 The capital is Manila.
 Time Zone is GMT + 8 hours.

-There are a total of 88.57 million Filipinos as of the latest national census in 2007.
+There are a total of 92,337,582 million Filipinos based on the 2010 census.
 Population growth is estimated at 2.04 percent annually.
 Luzon, the largest island group, accounts for almost half of the entire population.

 Two official languages --- Filipino and English.
 Filipino which is based on Tagalog, is the national language.
 English is also widely used and is the medium of instruction in higher education.